wokas36/DFNets/README.md

 This is a python implementation of DFNets for semi-supervised classification.

-Asiri Wijesinghe, Qing Wang, [DFNets: Spectral CNNs for Graphs with feedback-looped Filters] (NeurIPS 2019).
+Asiri Wijesinghe, Qing Wang, [DFNets: Spectral CNNs for Graphs with feedback-looped Filters](NeurIPS 2019).

 ## Requirements